aryansingh32/shiny-octo-spork/DEPLOYMENT.md

    - Check Render logs for backend problems
    - Check Vercel logs for frontend problems

+## Keeping Your Application Running

+The free tier of Render will spin down your service after 15 minutes of inactivity:

+1. **Avoid Spin Down**: Set up a free uptime monitoring service like UptimeRobot to ping your backend URL every 5-10 minutes
+2. **Restart on Error**: Render automatically restarts your service if it crashes

 ## Updating Your Application

 When you make changes to your code: